genapiorg/genapi/docs/functions/openai-functions-with-render-apis.md

 }
 ```

-Now we modify the system prompt to handle a few more quirks where LLM may try to take over the response generation or as we noted when calling the chart API the LLM goes into a loop and calls the function many times!
+Now we modify the system prompt to handle a few more specifics where LLM may try to take over the response generation or as we noted when calling the chart API the LLM goes into a loop and calls the function many times!

 ```python title="Modify system prompt"
 messages = []